danbz/aesthetic-programming/7-VocableCode/Readme.md

 - [Rita library](http://rednoise.org/rita/) by Daniel Howe

 **Questions to think about:**
-- What's the program about?
+- What is the program about?
-- Try to contextualize your sketch by answering these:
+- Try to contextualize your sketch:
-  - **Analyze** your own e-lit work by using the text 'Vocable Code' or other texts that address the border theme of 'code and language'.
+  - **Analyze** your own e-lit work by using the text *Vocable Code* or other texts that address code and language.
-  - What is the **aesthetic aspect** of your program in particular to the relationship between **code and language**?
+  - What is the **aesthetic aspect** of your program in particular by making reference to the relationship between **code and language**?

 ## Assigned Readings:
-- Cox, Geoff and McLean, Alex.
-Speaking Code.
+- Cox, Geoff, and Alex McLean. *Speaking Code*.
 MIT Press, 2013.
 17-38.

 ## Works cited:
-- Chun, W (2013) Programmed Visions
+- Chun, Wendy. *Programmed Visions*.
+MIT Press, 2011.

-## Further references:
+## Further references: [edit these back]
 1. Badiou, A. (2008) Number + Numbers.
 Cambridge: Polity.
 2. Barad, K. (2007) Meeting the Universe Halfway: Quantum Physics and The Entanglement of Matter and Meaning.
 Durham: Duke University Press.
 3. Barlow, JD.
 (2001) The Book of Nothing.
 London: Vintage.